 Retail sales at our stores are recorded at the point of sale and are net of sales discounts and estimated returns.
-We recognize revenue and the related cost of sales when both collection of payment and final delivery of the product have occurred.
+We recognize revenue and the related cost of sales when both collection or reasonable assurance of collection of payment and final delivery of the product have occurred.
 For orders placed through our website and shipped to our customers, we recognize revenue and the related cost of sales at the time we estimate the customer receives the merchandise, which is typically within a few days of shipment.
+In certain cases, we arrange and pay for freight to deliver products to our customers, and bill the customer for the estimated freight cost, which is included in net sales.
 Sales taxes collected are not recognized as revenue as these amounts are ultimately remitted to the appropriate taxing authorities.